tlkh/text-emotion-classification/README.md

 General Requirements: Python 3, TensorFlow, Keras and NLTK

-# Questions
+# Other thoughts
-- What is the impact of number of classes on classification accuracy?
+- What is the actual impact of number of classes on classification accuracy?
 - Why is the neutral class so difficult to predict?
 - How can we tune the hyper-parameters of the model to achieve better accuracy?
 - What about slangs?
 It should be covered in GLoVe which has 27 billion embeddings.
 - Emoji?
 Removed.
 Not in pre-trained vectors as well.
 They would be useful.
 - Lemmatization (using only root words)?
 Not doing it because it makes a difference in emotion.

+**Principal Investigator**: Timothy Liu **Contributors**: Tong Hui Kang, Chia Yew Ken **Institution**: Singapore University of Technology and Design (SUTD) as part of an undergraduate research project on combating Fake News and Disinformation